theborakompanioni/azure-docs.de-de/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             </ListView>
           </Grid>

-6. Bearbeiten Sie die Datei **TodoItemDetailsView.xaml.cs**, und fügen Sie die folgenden using-Anweisungen hinzu:
+6. Edit **TodoItemDetailsView.xaml.cs** and add the following using statements:

         using System.Collections.ObjectModel;
         using Microsoft.WindowsAzure.MobileServices.Files;

-7. Ersetzen Sie die Implementierung von `TodoItemDetailsView` durch Folgendes:
+7. Replace the implementation of `TodoItemDetailsView` with the following:

         public partial class TodoItemDetailsView : ContentPage
         {